Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 Border

-It is the line that surrounds the content of an HTML element, and using the CSS property Border, you can easily customize its size, style and color, adjusting it to your design preferences.
+It is the line that surrounds the content of an HTML element, and through the CSS property border, you can easily customize its size, style, and color, adjusting it to your design preferences.

 .my-element {